Young People Worship reflects AC17 theme

 Krystal Cole read Romans 8:38-39, “I’m convinced that nothing can separate us from God’s love in Christ Jesus our Lord: not death or life, not angels or rulers, not present things or future things, not powers 39 or height or depth, or any other thing that is created.”

 J.J.
-Warren discussed his role as the leader of the Christian Union at Sarah Lawrence College, leading weekly discussion groups on various religious topics.
+Abrams discussed his role as the leader of the Christian Union at Sarah Lawrence College, leading weekly discussion groups on various religious topics.

 One week, he didn’t want to go.
 Nobody responded to his event and he didn’t “want to waste his time.”
 But he realized “how selfish” that sounded and went.
 He prayed for God to “please lead one thirsty person to this group tonight.”

 After some time, a girl walked in, and J.J. told her the message of the Gospel: that there is a God who created everything, including her, and loves her so much that He sacrificed His son so that she could have a relationship with “this perfect God.”

 J.J. said she started to cry and told him she had never heard that Gospel before.

 “And that night, that girl accepted Jesus as her savior and Lord of her life,” J.J. said.
 “Jesus says in John 15:16 that we did not choose him, but he chose us — and appointed us as disciples to go and to bear fruits.
 And if we ask for anything in Jesus' name, it will be given to us.
 And I realized God called me to this campus to help this one child of God know she was loved.